ANNOUNCEMENT

 There will be two tracks:

-• Text-to-Text: simultaneously translating text in source language into text in target language
+• Text-to-Text: simultaneously translating text in source language into text in target language.
+Participants will employ an ASR agent of their choice to produce the text, so as to respect computational latency constraints.

 • Speech-to-Text: simultaneously translating speech in source language into text in target language.